 The Action Alternative would have "no adverse effect" in accordance with Federal regulations (36 CFR 800.5) and "effect, with proposed mitigation commitments" in accordance with HAR §13-13-275-7.
 The agreed upon mitigation would include construction of the bridges consistent with the agreed upon design, archaeological monitoring during construction, and rehabilitation or salvage materials and reconstruction of the culvert headwall and revetment.
 If cultural resources or human remains were inadvertently discovered during construction, the contractor would comply with State law and administrative rules for handling them.
-Consultation with the HI SHPO for the above effects is still ongoing and will be completed prior to project advancement.
+In a letter dated December 15, 2017 [Log No. 2017.02551; Doc.
+No. 1712SL02], SHPD accepted the final AIS and concurred with the site significance assessments, FHWA determination of eligibility, and project effect determinations.